paperless-ngx/paperless-ngx/docs/troubleshooting.rst

 program to translate the source document into something that the OCR engine can understand and this can burn a Very Large amount of memory if the original document is rather long.
-Similarly, if your system doesn't have a lot of memory to begin with (ie. a Rasberry Pi), then this can happen for even medium-sized documents.
+Similarly, if your system doesn't have a lot of memory to begin with (ie. a Raspberry Pi), then this can happen for even medium-sized documents.

 The solution is to tell ImageMagick *not* to Use All The RAM, as is its